bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 ## Closing Thoughts

-Anyways, I don't really want to argue which style is better or worse.[^2] My one and only point is that I'll always value readability over some questionable gains in the tooling department.
+Anyways, I don't really want to argue which style is better or worse.[^3] My one and only point is that I'll always value readability over some questionable gains in the tooling department.
 I've also updated the Clojure style guide, as part of the [Advent of Open Source]({% post_url 2020-12-03-advent-of-open-source %}), to feature a lot more rationale for the controversial formatting rules (start [here](https://guide.clojure.style/#one-space-indent and read on).

 That's all I have for you today.
 As usual, I'd love to hear your thoughts on the subject.
 Keep hacking!

+[^1]: Can you imagine reading a book where there are paragraphs?
+Or a book where the text is not justified?
-[^1]: Damn you, `gofmt`!
+[^2]: Damn you, `gofmt`!
-[^2]: For the record, I've got nothing but immense respect for Nikita and his work, even if I disagree with him on this topic.
+[^3]: For the record, I've got nothing but immense respect for Nikita and his work, even if I disagree with him on this topic.